 Benefits of dabbing

-For most dabbers, the biggest advantage of dabbing is that the effect is much cleaner a stronger than a joint or vaporizer.
+For most dabbers, the biggest advantage of dabbing is that the effect is much cleaner and stronger than a joint or vaporizer.
 Though dabbing is not typically used by medicinal cannabis users, it theoretically could be an effective route for acute symptoms because it is fast acting and effective.
 Other inhalation methods would not deliver as high a dose of cannabinoids in a single inhalation.

 With the rising popularity of dabbing, the Albany University, State University of New York, performed a study on dabbing.
 The researchers concluded that there were no more problems or accidents from cannabis dabbing compared to smoking cannabis flowers.

 The investigators have also suggested that the high cannabinoid concentrations of concentrates can lead to a higher tolerance and therefore more pronounced withdrawal symptoms.
 “This isn’t surprising given the higher dose concentration with dabs,” Mallory Loflin, Ph.D., one of the authors of this study explains.